 - employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million - the SCAPE rate, set by HMT, is used to determine the notional investment return.
-The current SCAPE rate is 2.40% above the rate of CPI, assumed real rate of return is 2.40% in excess of prices and 2.00% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.20%.
+The current SCAPE rate is 2.4% above the rate of CPI, assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth is assumed to be 2.2%.
 The assumed nominal rate of return including earnings growth is 4.45%.

-The next valuation result is due to be implemented from 1 April 2023.
+The next valuation result is due to undertaken as of 1 April 2024.

-The employer's pension costs paid to TPS in the year amounted to £710,000 (2020 - £707,000).
+The employer's pension costs paid to TPS in the year amounted to £758,000 (2021 - £710,000).